sharpjd/GPUPrefSwitcher/README.md

 <a name="manual-installation-and-assembly"></a>
 ### Step 3: Manual installation and assembly
 1. The app looks for EXEs and related files in specific locations.
-Even after building the project, you must copy some files and contents and create this structure before you install the app (run `Install.exe`):
+Even after building the project, you must copy some files and contents and create this structure before you install the app (run `Install.exe`).
+	- For a fresh repo clone, it should be sufficient to just copy the `AppData` and `install` folders into the `Assemble/x64/Debug/net8.0-windows` folder (assuming you've set the build platform to x64 like you should've).
+	- Every time you change the installer project or AppData contents, remember to copy the changes to the application folder as well.
 ```
 .
 ├── <Application Folder>/